Board of Directors

 Tanya Levy-Odom is a Director on BlackRock's Investment Stewardship (BIS) team in the Americas.
 She has coverage responsibility for the Consumer Sector.
 BIS evaluates the corporate governance of companies in which BlackRock invests, including environmental and social factors material to a company's business operation.
 Prior to joining the BIS Americas team, Ms. Levy-Odom served as the Executive Director of Investor Relations for Time Inc. as well as the firm's Corporate Social Responsibility Officer.
 Prior to joining Time Inc., she was a Vice President and Domestic Equity Analyst for Alliance Bernstein, responsible for equity forecasting and stock recommendations in the Consumer sector.
 She earned her MBA in Finance from Fordham University and her undergraduate degree in Banking and Finance from Hofstra University.

-Mr. McSpiritt was recently named the first Archdiocesan Housing Chief Executive Officer of the Archdiocese of New York responsible for the housing work undertaken by Catholic Charities affiliates, the Association for New York Catholic Homes and the New York Institute for Human Development.
-He had been Chief of the New York City Law Department's Economic Development Division, which plays a central role in advising and negotiating major development projects for the City.
-Before returning to the Law Department, where he previously had served in the Economic Development Division and as Deputy Chief of the Municipal Finance Division, Mr. McSpiritt was Corporate Vice President and General Counsel of the Phipps Houses Group, the nation's largest non-profit developer, owner, and manager of affordable housing.
+Mr. McSpiritt is a lawyer and non-profit director.
+He served as the first Chief Executive Officer for Archdiocesan Housing of the Archdiocese of New York, responsible for the housing work undertaken by Catholic Homes New York, a Catholic Charities affiliate.
+Catholic Homes New York is an owner and developer of affordable housing.
+Under his leadership at Catholic Homes, 400 new units of affordable family and senior units were completed and construction commenced on over 190 additional units of family and supportive housing, all in the Bronx.
+He had been Chief of the New York City Law Department's Economic Development Division, which plays a central role in advising and negotiating major development projects for the city.
+Before returning to the Law Department, where he previously had served in the Economic Development Division and as Deputy Chief of the Municipal Finance Division, Mr. McSpiritt was Corporate Vice President and General Counsel of the Phipps Houses Group, a non-profit developer, owner, and manager of affordable housing in New York City.
 He is a graduate of Princeton University and the University of California, Los Angeles School of Law.